SGauthier2Pro/LITReview/README.md

 ## General Info
 ***
 This program is in version 1.0 and aimed the purpose why it has been created.
-I wait the result of the meeting with the askers to see if there was some modifications to brign to this version.
+I wait the result of the meeting with the askers to see if there was some modifications to bring to this version.

 ***
 ## Technologies